Gabriel Milito

-Gabriel Alejandro Milito (born 7 September 1980) is an Argentine former footballer who played as a central defender, currently the manager of Argentinos Juniors.
+Gabriel Alejandro Milito (born 7 September 1980) is an Argentine professional football coach and former player who played as a centre-back.
+He is currently head coach of Liga MX club Guadalajara.

-He spent most of his professional career in Spain, representing Zaragoza and Barcelona.
-Over seven seasons, he amassed La Liga totals of 187 matches and six goals.
+Milito began and concluded his professional career at Independiente.
+He spent seven years in Spain, playing for Zaragoza and Barcelona, accumulating La Liga totals of 187 matches and six goals.
+He retired in June 2012, beginning his coaching career the following year.

-Milito appeared with the Argentina national team in three major tournaments, including the 2006 World Cup, winning 42 caps.